- You have access to the Data Studio

 How to access your Likelihood to Buy model?

-Either from your account in app.madkudu.com > Predictions, click on View model in the Likelihood to Buy section.
+- Either from your account in app.madkudu.com > Predictions, click on View model in the Likelihood to Buy section or Data Studio

-- Or from the home page of the Data Studio springbok.madkudu.com, you will find the list of models live in your CRM or just draft models.
+- Or directly with the Data Studio URL studio.madkudu.com, you will find the list of models live in your CRM or just draft models.

 Likelihood to Buy models are identified with the model type Lead LTB (PQL) or Account LTB (MQA)

-Below is a description of what each section is used for.
+Below is a description of each section of the model in the Data Studio.

-The Feature evaluation tab is used to configure the importance(weight of each event) and the Lifespan of the events to use in the model.
-In this page, you can also see which events are performing best in terms of lift to conversion.
-How to read the Feature evaluation graph and tables.
+The Event weights tab is used to configure the importance(weight of each event) and the Lifespan of the events to use in the model.

 MadKudu does not work with default scoring rules but instead automatically suggests custom Likelihood to Buy scoring rules based on the analysis of the behavior of your past conversions.